Who created material?

 Yes.
 We encourage everyone to download the material for use in small groups.

-Many people ask MBC for a list of chapters and Bible verses that can be read before each lesson.
+Many people ask for a list of chapters and Bible verses that can be read before each lesson.
 This study is not a verse-by-verse study of the Bible and sometimes an entire book is covered in a single lesson.
-The best way to read the Bible with MBC is the read the books of the Bible that are being covered in your course throughout the time you are in that particular course.
+The best way to read the Bible with the curriculum is to read the books of the Bible that are being covered in your course throughout the time you are in that particular course.
 For example, when studying the “Acts-Romans” New Testament Course, start reading both books at the same pace as it takes you to listen to all of the audio lessons in the course.